About this [blank] garden

 About my scarlet letters

 My reading life is a conversation made in silence with writers I most probably will never meet.
-I see the books I read (and the reviews I write about them) as an intimate letter exchange.
+I see the books I read (and the posts I write about them) as a letter exchange.
 You are invited to open these letters I send to the void.
 Cor ad cor loquitur.

 “The Reader’s Bill of Rights